-(b) The projected reporting, recordkeeping and other administrative costs required for compliance with the final regulation, including the type of professional skills necessary for preparation of the report or record.
+(b) The projected reporting, recordkeeping and other administrative costs required for compliance with the proposed regulation, including the type of professional skills necessary for preparation of the report or record.

-There will be no additional costs incurred with respect to reporting, recordkeeping, and other administrative costs required for compliance with the proposed rulemaking since the regulated community must already comply with federal provisions of 30 CFR Part 77, many of which will be implemented by this proposed regulation.
+There will be no additional costs incurred with respect to reporting, recordkeeping, and other administrative costs required for compliance with the rulemaking since the regulated community must already comply with the relevant federal provisions of 30 CFR Part 75.